kybrdbnd/dicord_bot_warframe/Infrastructure/README.md

 Following are the files and their short description:

-1. **VPC-setup.yml** -> Used to setup the VPC, which includes 2 public and private subnets along with NAT, EIP, routing table association and IAM role creation.
+1. **VPC-setup.yml** -> Used to setup the VPC, which includes 2 public subnets routing table association and IAM role creation.

 2. **ECS-cluster.yml** -> Setting up the cluster